-The Serafina series is made up of four novels that chronicle the adventures of Serafina, who discovers that she is the Guardian of Biltmore Estate: Serafina and the Black Cloak, Serafina and the Twisted Staff, Serafina and the Splintered Heart, and Serafina and the Seven Stars.
-Serafina is a courageous girl who lives with her pa in the basement of Biltmore Estate.
-Her father is employed as the maintenance man on the estate, but he keeps Serafina hidden away from the fancy people who visit and live at Biltmore.
-However, a series of mysterious events causes Serafina to emerge from the basement and make her presence known to the staff, guests, and the Vanderbilt family, who own the estate.
-As the series unfolds, Serafina builds strong friendships and demonstrates bravery in her continued quest to protect the place that she calls home.
-Although at times she feels trapped between two worlds, her adventures at Biltmore and the surrounding forest help her to continue to develop her sense of self and discover where it is that she belongs.
-The heartwarming, and often heart-pounding, adventures of Serafina highlight the beauty of the South, particularly the Great Smoky Mountains, and possess a magic that children and adults alike will enjoy.
+The Serafina book series is composed of three books, Serafina and the Black Cloak, Serafina and the Twisted Staff, and Serafina and the Splintered Heart.
+Serafina is a courageous girl who lives with her pa in the basement of the Biltmore Estate.
+Her father is employed as the maintenance man on the estate, but he keeps Serafina hidden away from the fancy people who visit and live on the estate.
+However, a series of mysterious events causes Serafina to emerge from the basement and make her presence known to the staff, guests, and owners of Biltmore.
+As the series unfolds, Serafina builds strong friendships and collaborates to protect the place that she calls home.
+The heartwarming adventures of Serafina truly highlight the beauty of the South, important history, and magic that both adults and children can enjoy.